Republic of Haiti

 At the request of the interim government and the UN, the U.S.-led Multilateral Interim Force, made up of troops from the U.S., Canada, France, and Chile, arrived in Port-au-Prince to ensure stability until the arrival of a UN peacekeeping force.

 In April 2004, the United Nations Security Council adopted Resolution 1542, which created the UN Stability Mission in Haiti (MINUSTAH).
-Since that time, the MINUSTAH mandate has been renewed every six months.
-The Stability Mission is currently authorized at 7,200 troops and 1,951 civilian police.
+Since that time, the Security Council has consistently and unanimously approved the renewal of MINUSTAH's mandate at 6-month intervals.
+On October 15, 2007, the UNSC unanimously voted to extend MINUSTAH's mandate for 12 months through October 15, 2008.
+The Stability Mission is currently authorized at 7,060 troops and 2,091 civilian police.

 Principal MINUSTAH Officials

-Special Representative of the Secretary General--Edmond Mulet (Guatemala)
+Special Representative of the Secretary General--Hedi Annabi (Tunisia)

 Force Commander--Carlos Alberto Dos Santos Cruz (Brazil)

 Police Commissioner--Mamadou Mountaga Diallo (Guinea)

 Minister of Justice--Rene Magloire

 Ambassador to the U.S.--Raymond Joseph